 - Earn SkyMiles at a rate of 1 per $1 spent on all other purchases

-Like American Airlines and their One World Alliance, Delta has the SkyTeam Alliance — a group of partner airlines that allow you more ways to earn and spend SkyMiles.
+Like American Airlines and their One World Alliance, Delta has the SkyTeam Alliance — a group of partner airlines that allows you more ways to earn and spend SkyMiles.

 Each partner has their own rules for earning miles and redeeming award travel/upgrades.
 The SkyTeam Alliance includes: